timber/docs/content/v2/reference/timber-urlhelper.md

-Check to see if the URL begins with the string in question Because it's a URL we don't care about protocol (HTTP vs HTTPS) Or case (so it's cAsE iNsEnSeTiVe)
+Check to see if the URL begins with the string in question Because it's a URL we don't care about protocol (HTTP vs HTTPS) Or case (so it's cAsE iNsEnSiTiVe)

 `starts_with( mixed $haystack, mixed $starts_with )`